alisial94/DE1_SQL_Food-GoodsOrders_ETL/term_1/README.md

-# Delivery Center: Food & Goods orders in Brazil
+# Delivery Center: Food & Goods Orders in Brazil

 ## What is Delivery Center:
 With its various operational hubs spread across Brazil, the Delivery Center is a platform that integrates retailers